ablestack/nestjs-bff/api/README.md

 ## API Installation

-Navigate to the root of Nestjs-Bff repo, the run then following command:
+1. Navigate to the root of Nestjs-Bff repo, the run then following command:

 ```bash
 # install dependencies for all sub projects (api, cli, webclient)
 $ yarn install-all
 ```

+Or

-Navigate to /api, then run the following command:
+1. Navigate to /api, then run the following command:

 ```bash
 $ yarn install
 ```

+Then

+2. Rename the file /api/config/.env.example to /api/config/.env

+3. Update configuration settings to suit environment (see Configuration section below)

 ## API Configuration